 Welcome!

 I’m a Postdoctoral Scholar at Stanford University, advised by Dan Jurafsky at the Stanford NLP group.
 Previously, I got my Ph.D. in Computer Science at EPFL, where I was advised by Robert West at the Data Science Lab.
-I am fortunate to be supported by Swiss National Science Foundation fellowship.

 In my research, I develop computational approaches to address societal issues, understand and improve human well-being, and promote social good.
 I also study the biases, limitations, and social implications of such approaches.